Saving Outlook Messages¶

 There are several ways to use MessageSave to save Outlook email messages as individual files outside of Outlook.
 You can run it manually, or you can configure MessageSave to save messages automatically, without requiring any action on your part.

-To open MessageSave, click on the MessageSave button, which is located on the Home tab of the Ribbon in Outlook 2010 or on the main Outlook toolbar in older versions of Outlook.
+To open MessageSave, click on the MessageSave button, which is located on the Home tab of the Ribbon in Outlook 2010 or newer or on the main Outlook toolbar in older versions of Outlook.

 MessageSave is also available in the right-click menu in the main Outlook window.